BioTrain Summer Positions

 • Education: Upper-level Undergraduate or Master’s Level

-• Experience: Desire to learn about functional and/or computational genomics and neurodevelopmental diseases.
-Laboratory and/or computational experience desirable but not required.
+• Experience: A desire to learn about functional and/or computational genomics and neurodevelopmental diseases.
+Some laboratory and/or computational experience is desirable but not required.

 Nick Cochran Lab - HudsonAlpha